jordanbean-msft/ado-aci-training/README.md

 # ado-aci-training

 This repo shows you how to set up an Azure DevOps (ADO) pipeline that deploys ADO [self-hosted build agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops) to Azure Container Instance (ACI).
 This allows you to host multiple build agents in your own subscription for parallel build/deployments or to have access to a vNet you control.
-The ADO build agent is running on each container in the container group and will regularly ping Azure DevOps listening for work.
+The ADO build agents are running on each container in the container group and will regularly ping Azure DevOps listening for work.

 ![adoAciAgentPool](.img/adoAciAgentPool.png)